 Remind yourself what you’ve edited

-new modified will filter out any new or edited objects that you have not yet uploaded back to OSM.
-But it's probably more interesting to highlight these than hide them - check the box in the 'I' column of the filters panel to inverse its effect and filter out all of the unmodified objects.
+A filter of new modified will filter out any new or edited objects that you have not yet uploaded back to OpenStreetMap.
+But it’s probably more interesting to highlight these than hide them - check the box in the ‘I’ column of the filters panel to inverse its effect and filter out all of the unmodified objects.

 Find potentially stale information (or fresh edits)